 - 1. Parents will be notified, in writing, by the office when absences are excessive. - A. Notification will occur upon five (5) absences in any class during a semester. - B. Notification will occur upon seven (7) absences in any class during a semester. - C. Parents will be provided a final notification upon eight (8) absences in any class during a semester. - 2.
 A parent conference will be requested by the school, when it appears that a student is in jeopardy of exceeding the absence limit of eight (8) in a semester.
 The Principal will set up a meeting with parent(s) after eight (8) absences in any semester. - 3.
 Any absence after eight (8) that is not accompanied by a note from a medical doctor or does not qualify as school related or bereavement will be treated as an unexcused absence and the student will serve 1 session of ISS for each absence up to 10 (10).
 Parents will be notified by the school of each subsequent absence above eight (8) during a single semester. - 4.
-Upon the eleventh (11) absence in a single semester the student's grade will be changed in any class that has a passing grade to a grade of "P" indicating "PASSING".
-A grade of "P" will register as 1.0 for each class in terms of calculating GPA.
-Students can recover their grade of record and replace the grade of "P", if they meet the attendance standard of 8 or fewer absences the following semester of attendance at Nashua School.
-Parents may appeal the issuing of a grade of "P" to the Superintendent of the Nashua School.
-The Superintendent will review the situation and issue a ruling to either change the grade back to its original state or to leave the grade as a "P".
+Upon the eleventh (11) absence in a single semester the student will be required to come before the board and discuss their absences.
+The Board may or may not choose to take action against the student at the meeting.